Introduction to Primer and Its Importance in Painting

 6. Apply a Second Coat if Necessary

-If the surface is highly porous or if you’re making a drastic color change, applying a second coat of primer might be necessary.
-Repeat steps 3 to 5 for the second coat to ensure thorough coverage and optimal drying.
+If the surface is very porous or if you’re making a big color change, you might need a second coat of primer.
+Just repeat steps 3 to 5 to ensure you get good coverage and proper drying for the second layer.

 7. Maintain Optimal Environmental Conditions